 of the Sun is 0 hours and at the autumnal equinox (near Sept.
 21), it

 is 12 hours; at the equinoxes, the DEC of the Sun is 0o.

 Earth's Surface.
 (Green shows the horizon plane.)

 The local reference frame of any Earth-bound observer is determined by

 that person's instantaneous horizon plane.
 The diagram above

 shows the local reference frame and its main reference points.

 The zenith is the point on the sky directly overhead.

-The meridian in the great circle drawn on the celestial sphere
+The meridian is the great circle drawn on the

-through the pole(s) and the zenith.
-The points where the meridian crosses
+celestial sphere through the pole(s) and the zenith.
+The meridian

 The points where a great circle running through